Riding Everest - RDA trip to Everest Base Camp

 Everest base camp trek itinerary

-Days 1 & 2 : Arrival on March 20th 2018 and preparation in Kathmandu
+Days 1 - 2 : Arrival on Friday March 30th 2018.
+One day of preparation in Kathmandu.

 Days 3 - 11 : Fly to Lukla then trek up to Everest Base Camp